CodyReichert/awesome-cl/README.md

 Service (S3) and CloudFront service.
 [BSD][15].
 * [cl-ses](https://github.com/CodyReichert/cl-ses/) - Library for AWS SES.
 [Expat][14].
 * [north](https://shinmera.github.io/north) - The successor to the South (Simple OaUTH) library, implementing the full oAuth 1.0a protocol, both client and server sides.
 Using North you can easily become an oAuth provider or consumer. [zlib][33].
+* [Ciao](https://github.com/kjinho/ciao) - an easy-to-use Common Lisp OAuth 2.0 client library.
+It is a port of the Racket OAuth 2.0 Client to Common Lisp.
+[LGPL3][9].
 * [avatar-api](https://github.com/eudoxia0/avatar-api) - Get avatars from Google+, Gravatar and others.
 [Expat][14].
 * [chirp](https://github.com/Shinmera/chirp) - A Twitter client library. [zlib][33].
 * [tooter](https://github.com/Shinmera/tooter) - a client library implementing the full v1 REST API protocol for Mastodon. [zlib][33].